qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 plugin in
 :menuselection:`Plugins --> Manage and Install Plugins...`.

-Note that the list of the :guilabel:`Raster` menu tools can be extended with any Processing algorithms or some external :ref:`plugins <plugins>`.
+Note that the list of algorithms and their menu can be modified/extended with any Processing algorithms (read :ref:`processing.options`) or some external :ref:`plugins <plugins>`.

 Database